 There are a lot of swirl finder lights on the market, but which are the top 5 best?
 I have cleared my afternoon and embarked on a mission to provide you with the list of the top 5 best swirl finder lights.

 5. Flex Swirl Finder Light

-Some of the really cool features of this light are it actually can light up to 130 lumens with just the 3-watt LED.
-You can control the width or the span of the light by simply just pulling the head of the light forward or moving it back into place.
+One of the really cool features of this light is that it actually can light up to 130 lumens with just the 3-watt LED.
+You can control the width or the span of the light by simply pulling the head of the light forward or moving it back into place.